go-gorm/gorm.io/pages/docs/serializer.md

 layout: page
 ---

-Serializer is an extensible interface that allows to customize how to serialize and deserialize data with databasae.
+Serializer is an extensible interface that allows to customize how to serialize and deserialize data with database.

 GORM provides some default serializers: `json`, `gob`, `unixtime`, here is a quick example of how to use it.